peterjokumsen/peterjokumsen-nx-workspace/apps/blog/src/assets/docs/development-notes/README.md

-# Learning stuff
+## Work in progress

-This is a collection of my journeys into learning new things.
-I will be documenting my learning process and sharing it with you.
-I hope you find it useful.
+Hoping to create a collection of my journeys into learning new things.

 > Starting with [`journeys` is not spelt `journies`](https://www.grammar-monster.com/plurals/plural_of_journey.htm) as I originally thought 😁.